kennethdavidbuck/conwayjs/README.md

     let conway = new Conway(Conway.createBoard({width: 50, height: 50}));
 ```

-When you create a new game instance will automatically get populated with a random set of living and dead cells.
+When you create a new game instance it will automatically get populated with a random set of living and dead cells.
 You can
 disable that if you wish:

 ```javascript